Rez

 020d06e8 2142000b

-As of writing, it seems that from my testing Flycast on Windows has a bug where some cheat codes don't save properly.
+Before Flycast v2.3, if you were on Windows, then cheat codes wouldn't always save properly (see this pull request).
 As such, I have provided a properly saved .cht file that contains the correct values.

 After downloading it, you should rename it to the file name of the .gdi file of your copy of Rez (with a .cht added to the end, of course), then move it inside of the data folder of your Flycast installation (which should be located relative to where your Flycast .exe file is).